Healthy Forage Idea's For Weight Loss

 Therefore, feeding like this really is a big win for all involved for sure and is why we sell our own Natural Horse Brand of Slow Feeders available on this link: https://www.naturalhorsenz.co.nz/other-items

-We are aware that straw and horses has previously had a bad rap in the past, and has not been recommended to be fed to horses due to it's low nutrient value, as well as plain straw contains high levels of lignin's, which are indigestible fibres.
-However, more recent studies and research into it being fed with hay in a 50-50 ration, that this balance can work really well to provide forage to feed the digestive biome, along with giving our horses a good balance of nutrients, whilst still keeping their waist lines in check.
+We are aware that straw and horses have previously had a bad rap in the past, and has not been recommended to be fed to horses due to its low nutrient value, as well as plain straw contains high levels of lignin's, which are indigestible fibres.
+However, more recent studies and research has shown horses that are being fed with hay and straw in a 50-50 ration, that this balance can work really well to provide forage to feed the digestive biome, along with giving our horses a good balance of nutrients, whilst still keeping their waistlines in check.

-As with any dry forage, we recommend to also feed your horse this hay and straw mix through a slow feed hay net for all the benefits that brings including to help moderate their insulin levels and induce a healthy weight loss, and for weight maintenance for a more species appropriate way of feeding our domestic equines.
+As with any dry forage, we recommend feeding your horse this hay and straw mix through a slow feed hay net for all the benefits that brings including helping moderate their insulin levels and induce a healthy weight loss, and for weight maintenance for a more species-appropriate way of feeding our domestic equines.

 The study on the attacked link below supports our own findings further and was conducted by Edinburgh Veterinary University, which showed that by using a 50-50 mix of straw, fed with hay was a safe way to help your horse lose weight.